bbaattaahh/acss/documentations/structure_and_functions.md

 ### 1.2.
 Bucket identification by ORC

 #### Description:
 It identifies the bucket based on the bucket markes.
 (Each bucket markered by numbers redundatnly.)
-Use tesseract to idenrentify numbers
+Use tesseract to idenrentify numbers.
+The "main" class which orchrastrate the whole _DetectBucket_

-Main parts:
-- set every input image to the correct resolution (image, bucketmarker template, template matching)
+1.2.1. set every input image to the correct resolution (image, bucketmarker template, template matching) _ImageResizer_ 1.2.2. identify templates
-- identify templates
-- identify numbers
+1.2.3. identify numbers _BucketNumbersIdentifier_
-- get the borders
+1.2.4. pozitions conveter beetween different resolution image
 #### **Inputs:**
 - RGB image about conveyor belt
 - RGB images about a bucket marker